 If you must have a happy and fulfilled married life, you must make a wise choice with regards to your life partner.
 Kindly refer to my earlier article titled, Ten Mistakes Singles Make when Choosing a Spouse.
 Let us briefly enumerate the guiding principles for selecting a mate.
 Your choice will determine the success of your marriage, and therefore it is needful to choose wisely; albeit it prayerfully.
 The principles are:

 - Your life partner must be a Christian.
 Do not marry an unbeliever no matter the pressures you are subjected to by family or friends.
-Most people who marry outside their faith live in regret for the most of their lives.
+Most people who marry outside their faith live in regret for most of their lives.

-- Don’t marry anyone because of their position in the society or their wealth.
+- Don’t marry anyone because of their position in society or their wealth.
 The money you see today may not be there tomorrow (2 Corinthians 4: 18).

 - Don’t marry because of beauty are handsomeness.
 Rather go for a well mannered, good charactered Beauty and handsomeness fade with time.